omarreis/FiremonkeySensorFusion/README.md

 ## Apps that use FiremonkeySensorFusion
 Apps for iOS and Android.
 Search application stores for:

-* "CamSextant" - Phone sensors sextant with celestial calculator.
+* "CamSextant" - Use phone sensors as a sextant with celestial calculator.
 Simplest celestial navigation solution.
 Use the phone as a complete celnav tool ( sextant + calculator). perpetual Nautical Almanac.
-Uses sensors to capture celestial object altitutudes.
-Two sights and you have a fix..
+Uses sensors to capture celestial object altitudes.
+Get two or more sights and you have a fix (Astronomical Position)+.
-* "PlanetFun" - 4D Solar System model.
-3D camera can be attached to the phone sensors.
-Uses actual planet ephemeris data (VSOP 2013 to calculate planet pósitions).
+* "PlanetFun" - 4D Solar System model (3d space+time).
+The scene 3D camera can be attached to the phone sensors, creating an augmented reality experience.
+Uses serious  planet almanac data (theory VSOP 2013 to calculate planet pósitions).
-* "Navigator HD" - Complete celestial navigation tool, with Perpetual almanac, meridian passage, Lines of Position, Astronomical Position.
+* "Navigator HD" - Complete celestial navigation tool, with perpetual almanac, meridian passage, Lines of Position, Astronomical Position.
 E-Book with celestial navigation basics.
 * "OPYC" - Sailing game.
 Steer the boat with the phone inclination.

 Or search for "omarreis" developer.